Ludwig Hirschfeld-Mack: Life

-Ludwig Hirschfeld Mack was born in Frankfurt am Main where he grew up.
+Ludwig Hirschfeld-Mack was born in Frankfurt am Main where he grew up.
 He attended the Musterschule, a progressive Frankfurt high school for musically gifted children, which still exists today.
 He was later taught by Hermann Obrist and Wilhelm von Debschitz in Munich, taking art history with Heinrich Wölfflin and Fritz Burger.
-During the First World War, Ludwig Hirschfeld Mack was an infantry officer.
+During the First World War, Hirschfeld-Mack was an infantry officer.

 Bauhaus

-Hirschfeld Mack completed a craftsman apprenticeship at his father's leather factory before studying at the Teaching and Experimental Studios for Applied and Free Art under Hermann Obrist and Wilhelm von Debschitz in Munich in 1912.
+Hirschfeld-Mack completed a craftsman apprenticeship at his father's leather factory before studying at the Teaching and Experimental Studios for Applied and Free Art (Debschitz School) under Hermann Obrist and Wilhelm von Debschitz in Munich in 1912.
 He then enrolled at the University of Munich and attended lectures in art history by Heinrich Wölfflin and Fritz Burger.
 In 1919 he went to study at the Art Academy in Stuttgart under Adolf Hölzel (colour theory) and Ida Kerkovius, but later the same year enrolled at the Bauhaus, where he studied under Johannes Itten, Paul Klee and Wassily Kandinsky, and was apprenticed to Lyonel Feininger in the print workshop, obtaining a Bauhaus graduate diploma in lithography in 1924.
 When Itten did not offer a course devoted to colour at the Bauhaus, Hirschfeld-Mack offered to conduct a colour course during the winter semester of 1922/23.
-While this course was not officially recognised, it was at times attended by Masters Kandisky and Klee.
+While this course was not officially recognised, it was at times attended by Kandisky and Klee.

 He remained at the Weimar Bauhaus until its closure in 1925 and conducted experiments in light projection, following German sculptor Kurt Schwerdtfeger (1897–1966) in developing the "Farbenlichtspiele" (colour-light play), producing an apparatus that combined moving projections of coloured light through mechanically operable geometric stencils displayed to music created by Ludwig himself.
 Its first performance was at the Bauhaus Lantern Festival 21 June 1922.
 Ludwig described the kinetic projection as "fugue-like, strictly structured plays of colour, always derived from a definite colour-form theme".

 In 1963, Hans Maria Wingler, the director of the newly established Bauhaus Archiv in Darmstadt, Germany, invited Ludwig to reconstruct his colour light plays, which required him to reconstruct the apparatus and rewrite the scores from his notes and his memory as well as prepare the music for the performance at the Bauhaus Archiv in Darmstadt.
 In early 1964 he and his second wife Olive departed for Europe and spent some time in Darmstadt training assistants for the performance.
 With the assistance of sponsors, a film of the black and white play Kreuzspiel was subsequently made by the trained assistants after his death and two copies of this film remain.
 In 2000 under the direction and assistance of Hirschfeld-Mack's grandson Kaj Delugan performances of the plays were filmed in colour by Corinne Schweizer and Peter Böhm with a musical sound-track for the 2000 Exhibition in Bolzano, Italy.